Asian stocks mixed after Wall St rally ahead of US debate

-Asian stocks were mixed Tuesday after Wall Street recovered some of this month's losses as investors looked ahead to a debate between President Donald Trump and his challenger in the November election, former Vice President Joe Biden.
+Asian stocks were mixed Tuesday after Wall Street recovered some of this month's losses as investors looked ahead to a debate between President Donald Trump and his challenger in the November election, Joe Biden.

 Overnight, Wall Street's benchmark S&P 500 index gained 1.6%, led by big tech stocks.

-“This is welcome cheer, but does not redeem equities from a negative September,” Mizuho Bank said in a report.
-Its analysts questioned whether, without an obvious catalyst, the rise was driven by little more than “month-end short-covering,” or traders buying stocks to fulfill commitments to re-sell them.
+“This is welcome cheer, but does not redeem equities from a negative September,” said Mizuho Bank in a report.
+With no obvious catalyst, its analysts questioned whether the rise was driven by little more than “month-end short-covering,” or traders buying stocks to fulfill commitments to re-sell them.

-The Shanghai Composite Index gained 0.5% to 3,231.89 while the Nikkei 225 in Tokyo lost 0.3% to 23,433.82, pulled lower by reports that telecoms giant NTT Corp. plans to take its mobile carrier DoCoMo private, enabling it to cut rates in line with government policy.

 Tech stocks led an earlier rebound in global share prices, but investors began to worry they were overpriced, leading to a new sell-off.

-Infusions of central bank credit into struggling economies and hopes for development of a coronavirus vaccine are supporting investor confidence.
+Investors confidence has been supported by infusions of central bank credit into struggling economies and hopes for development of a coronavirus vaccine.

 However, the U.S. Congress still is arguing over the size of a new support package after additional unemployment benefits that helped to support consumer spending that powers the biggest global economy expired.